GfSE/SAF-Specification/stakeholders.md

 * What is the priority of each function?
 * What is the system boundary definition?
 * What is the time schedule for delivering the functions?
-* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?
+* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * What operational capabilities are defined?
 * What operational exchanges do operational performers need to consume or provide?
 * What operational process activities shall be executed during the execution of an operational story?
+* What performers or resources are necessary to operate the intended solution?
 * What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * Which Operational Performer will operate or run the system?
 * Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  I use them as basis for understanding interfaces on conceptual level.***
+  ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to check whether the overall system purpose is supported.***
 * Which information is exchanged between the system and external entities?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 * Which operational activity shall be executed by which operational performer in the operational story?
-* Who are the Stakeholders involved in the intended solution?
+* Who are the (Major) Stakeholders involved in the intended solution?
 * Who provides the inputs to a critical function?
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
 # Customer